-We do not use derivative instruments to hedge exposures to cash flow, market or foreign currency risks.
-We evaluate all of our financial instruments, including issued stock purchase warrants, to determine if such instruments are derivatives or contain features that qualify as embedded derivatives, pursuant to ASC 480 and ASC 815-15.
+We do not use derivative instruments to hedge exposures to cash flow, market, or foreign currency risks.
+We evaluate all of our financial instruments, including issued stock purchase warrants, to determine if such instruments are derivatives or contain features that qualify as embedded derivatives, pursuant to ASC 480 and FASB ASC Topic 815, "Derivatives and Hedging" ("ASC 815").
 The classification of derivative instruments, including whether such instruments should be recorded as liabilities or as equity, is re-assessed at the end of each reporting period.

-We issued 5,750,000 warrants to purchase Class A common stock to investors in our Initial Public Offering and issued 3,733,334 Private Placement Warrants.
-All of our outstanding warrants are recognized as derivative liabilities in accordance with ASC 815-40.
-Accordingly, we recognize the warrant instruments as liabilities at fair value and adjust the instruments to fair value at each reporting period.
-The liabilities are subject to re-measurement at each balance sheet date until exercised, and any change in fair value is recognized in our statement of operations.
-The fair value of warrants issued in connection with the Initial Public Offering and Private Placement were initially measured at fair value using a Monte Carlo simulation model and subsequently, the fair value of the Private Placement warrants have been estimated using a Monte Carlo simulation model each measurement date.
-The fair value of Warrants issued in connection with our Initial Public Offering have subsequently been measured based on the listed market price of such warrants.
+The Public Warrants and the Private Placement Warrants are recognized as derivative liabilities in accordance with ASC 815.
+Accordingly, we recognize the warrant instruments as liabilities at fair value and adjusts the instruments to fair value at each reporting period.
+The liabilities are subject to re-measurement at each balance sheet date until exercised, and any change in fair value is recognized in our unaudited condensed consolidated statements of operations.
+The fair value of the Public Warrants issued in connection with the Public Offering and Private Placement Warrants were initially measured at fair value using a Monte Carlo simulation model and subsequently, the fair value of the Private Placement Warrants have been estimated using a Monte Carlo simulation model each measurement date.
+The fair value of Public Warrants issued in connection with the Initial Public Offering have subsequently been measured based on the listed market price of such warrants.

-Recent Adopted Accounting Standards
+Recent Accounting Pronouncements

 In August 2020, the FASB issued ASU No. 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40): Accounting for Convertible Instruments and Contracts in an Entity's Own Equity, which simplifies accounting for convertible instruments by removing major separation models required under current GAAP.
 The ASU also removes certain settlement conditions that are required for equity-linked contracts to qualify for the derivative scope exception and it also simplifies the diluted earnings per share calculation in certain areas.
 We early adopted the ASU on January 1, 2021.
-Adoption of the ASU did not impact our financial position, results of operations or cash flows.
+Adoption of the ASU did not have a material impact on our financial position, results of operations or cash flows.